Jayman2000/jasons-nixos-config/README.md

 	the virtual disk you create for it is large enough to store the “Keep Across Linux Distros!”
 Syncthing folder.

+	- Before you continue, decide whether or not you’re going to do an unattended installation:

+		1. Open this repo’s root directory in a file manager.

+		2. Determine the machine slug for the machine that you’re going to be installing NixOS on:

+			- Jason-Desktop-Linux’s machine slug is `jason-desktop-linux`

+			- Graphical-Test-VM’s machine slug is `graphical-test-vm`

+			- `jasonyundt.website.home.arpa`’s machine slug is
+			`jasonyundt.website.home.arpa`

+		3. Look inside the `src/modules/disko/` directory.
+If there’s a file named `<machine-slug>.nix`, then you can do an unattended installation if you want to.
+If there isn’t a file named `<machine-slug>.nix`, then you cannot do an unattended installation.

+- Booting from the install medium:

+	- If you’re going to do an unattended installation, then select the “Unattended Install” option from the boot menu.
+Once you select that option, the rest of the installation will be done for you.
+Skip directly to “4.
+Do any manual set up”.

 - Graphical Installation: Skip right to the Manual Installation section.
 We’re going to be doing a manual installation, not a graphical one.